Daksh14/Rtoml/README.md

 Rtoml is a toml parser that's designed to

-1. Aquire values at compile time to a struct.
+1. Acquire values at compile time to a struct.
-2. Aquire values at runtime required to work.
+2. Acquire values at runtime required to work.

 At the core, a Toml value is represented by this enum
 ```rust